RobotExMachina/Machina.NET/docs/Reference.md

 ### SpeedTo

-_void Speed(int speed)_
+_void SpeedTo(int speed)_

-Sets the speed in mm/s at which future transformation actions will run.
+Sets the absolute speed value in mm/s at which future transformation actions will run.
 Default value is 20.

 ```csharp
 bot.SpeedTo(100);